 Ineffective teaching methods: Most of the instruction in primary schools involves rote memorization and copying from the blackboard.
 Students learn to recognize words, never developing comprehension or independent reading skills.
-Since literacy is the foundation for all later learning and a prerequisite for escaping poverty, there is a great need to improve the quality of literacy instruction at the primary grade levels (grades 1-6).
+Since literacy is the foundation for all later learning and a prerequisite for escaping poverty, there is a great need to improve the quality of literacy instruction at the earliest grade levels (from preschool through grade 6).

-Lack of books: Another significant contributing factor to the high rates of illiteracy in Chimaltenango, El Quiché, Guatemala, Quetzaltenango, Sacatepéquez, Sololá, and Totonicapán-40% among indigenous Guatemalans (6)-is the lack of textbooks in the region's secondary schools (grades 7-9).
+Lack of books: Another significant contributing factor to the high rates of illiteracy in Alta Verapaz, Chimaltenango, El Quiché, Quetzaltenango, Sacatepéquez, and Totonicapán -40% among indigenous Guatemalans (6)-is the lack of textbooks in the region's secondary schools (grades 7-9).
 Approximately 90% of these schools have no books (7).
 Teachers have little choice but to instruct using "chalk and talk" dictation.
 Students pass through these critical years of schooling without advancing their basic literacy skills.

-Lack of computers: In Chimaltenango, El Quiché, Guatemala, Quetzaltenango, Sacatepéquez, Sololá, and Totonicapán, technological literacy is also critical for escaping poverty; approximately 60% of entry-level jobs in Guatemala now require computer skills (8).
+Lack of computers: In Alta Verapaz, Chimaltenango, El Quiché, Quetzaltenango, Sacatepéquez, and Totonicapán, technological literacy is also critical for escaping poverty; approximately 60% of entry-level jobs in Guatemala now require computer skills (8).
 The problem is that the majority of schools in this area have no computers and therefore no way to prepare their graduates for these jobs.
 Young people leaving school are condemned to a life of subsistence farming or illegal migration, and the cycle of poverty continues.